MdAjhar123/TEXT_ANALYZER/README.md

-# This is a Text Analyzer website
+# This is a Text Analyzer website.

 # Getting Started with Create React App